t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 3. Put [`nbd-client`][nbd_client_for_installed] binary into `/bin/` on initrd (no need to download it separately).

-This way, the nbd device can be configured in configuration of pxelinux with parameter nbdroot as shown in example above.
+This way, the nbd device can be configured in the pxelinux using kernel parameter nbdroot (as shown in example above).

 (This version of initrd is still not perfect, but it could already be proposed to implement in Debian.
-It would make way more easy creating systems on NBD).
+It would make creating systems on NBD much simpler and faster).

 ## Result and conclusions